nigelr/selections/README.md

 Selection.user_role
 ```

-dynamic lookups support pluralization and will thenreturn the children
+Dynamic lookups support pluralization and will then return the children

 ```ruby
 Selection.priorities => [high,med,low] records